About Us

 June Junes recommends The Great North Road using Peter F Hamilton:

 22nd-century murder thriller with a backdrop of revenge, company intrigue, and likely an alien.
-I’m about halfway through, and it’s a complicated tale with many threads; however, despite being a (very) long ebook, it holds collectively nicely and rolls along at a great tempo.
+I’m about halfway through, and it’s a complicated tale with many threads; however, despite being a (very) long ebook, it holds together nicely and rolls along at a great pace.

-Daniel Defoe’s Robinson Crusoe has been occupying typo:
+Daniel Defoe’s Robinson Crusoe has been occupying the typo:

 This Paradise, by using Ruby Cowling, a debut brief story series from new publisher Boiler House Press, is “robust” sufficient for Ongley: